KrishGoel/KrishSkywalker/README.md

 I’m currently learning how to 🤖 teach machines to think autonomously and working on a 👗 smart streetwear fashion startup.

 Bricolage is my thing and I spent 🍹 my last 2 summers 🎓 teaching younger students the intricacies of coding.
 Looking at the bigger picture, I aspire to develop ⚡ ‘smarter’ energy sources and solve 🌏🍃 global-ecological problems with 💻 the lines I type.

+You can find out more about me on my [portfolio page](https://krishgoel.herokuapp.com) 🤘